do vets recommend collars or harnesses 1

 Require more time to put on and adjust

-Can cause chafing and rubbing if not fitted properly
+It can cause chafing and rubbing if not fitted properly

 Ill-fitted harnesses or materials that rub against the dog’s skin can cause discomfort, chafing, or even skin irritation.
-It is important to choose the right size and fit for your dog’s body shape and check for any signs of irritation regularly.
+It is essential to choose the right size and fit for your dog’s body shape and check for any signs of irritation regularly.

-May encourage pulling on certain designs
+It may encourage pulling on specific designs

 Can restrict natural movement

-Certain harness designs, particularly those with multiple straps or restrictive designs, may limit the dog’s natural movement abilities.
+Specific harness designs, particularly those with multiple straps or restrictive designs, may limit the dog’s natural movement abilities.
 This can affect their gait and range of motion, potentially causing discomfort or muscle strain.

-Some dogs dislike the feeling of a harness
+Some dogs dislike the feeling of a harness.

 Considerations for Choosing Collars